 Disgraced former Auror Tina (Katherine Waterston) – who rooms with her winsome sister Queenie (Alison Sudol) – makes herself even more unpopular with the magical authorities by bonding with Newt and his new-found No-Maj sidekick.

 I’m avoiding spoilers here, but Farrell was an inspired choice for a character that has to be slightly…ambidextrous?
+(I think the casting switcheroo at the end will cause problems going forward….)

 Freed from the bland casting that shackled his previous Potters, director David Yates has also got one of the acting world’s few young male standouts, Ezra Miller, as Samantha Morton’s troubled adopted son Credence Barebone.
-He doesn’t get a great deal to do, but it’s enough to make you wonder what the Potter movies would have been like if the producers had been brave enough to replace Radcliffe after the Columbus era.
+He doesn’t get much to do, but it’s enough to make you wonder what the Potter movies would have been if the producers had been brave enough to ditch Radcliffe after the Columbus era.

-Beasts is the same universe and from the same pen, but it’s a world away from the twee, leaden movies where overgrown child actors stomped around and each pompous installment was touted as “darker” than the one before, their portentousness partly undermined by Radcliffe’s inability to do anguish.
+Beasts is the same universe and from the same pen, but it’s a world away from the twee, leaden movies where overgrown child actors stomped around and each pompous installment was touted as “darker” than the one before, their portentousness undermined by Radcliffe’s inability to do anguish.

-Basic Verdict: Unlike the writers tasked with adapting her novels, Rowling wrote Beasts as a original screenplay, and it is nice to go in not knowing the story.
-But it’s really only doing the work of setting up four (FOUR!) sequels.
+Verdict: Unlike the writers tasked with adapting her novels, Rowling wrote Beasts as a original screenplay, and it is nice to go in not knowing the story, even if this first trip is only setting up four (FOUR!) sequels.